ruianchor/ruianchor.github.io/_posts/2019-09-15-two-days-vacation-time-in-dalian.md

 <br>
 <br>

-In this week, we had only four days for work because of the Chinese traditional Mid-Autumn Festival.
+This week, we had only four days for work because of the Chinese traditional Mid-Autumn Festival.
 So the weekend starts when off-work on Thursday.
 Maybe it's exactly the reason to make me have no willing to fall asleep that there are three days to fly myself, which means *放飞自我* in Chinese.
 Do something different would be a better choice instead of just staying at home in a normal way - playing computer games, watching tv series et al. So this is how it all begins.
 <br>
 <br>